TheMaster1127/MakeAnewProjectFast/README.md

 This script allows you to create repositories on GitHub quickly and efficiently.
+Using Git and Hub

 # GitHub Project Setup